A 3D Chemodynamical Census of Inner-Galaxy Metal-poor Giants to [Fe/H]~-3.5: Abstract

 \section{Abstract}

-The earliest assembly of the Milky Way (MW) remains poorly understood, yet the spatial, chemical, and kinematic properties of its most metal-poor stars provide a unique fossil record of its proto-Galaxy phase.
+The earliest assembly of the Milky Way remains poorly understood, yet the spatial, chemical, and kinematic properties of its most metal-poor stars provide a unique fossil record of its proto-Galaxy phase.
 Understanding how this ancient component formed is essential for linking near-field Galactic archaeology to high-redshift galaxy evolution.
-We construct the currently largest 3-D map of inner-Galaxy metal-poor giants by combining several narrow/medium-band photometric surveys, reaching metallicities down to $\mathrm{[Fe/H]}\sim-3.5$.
-Comparing observational data with Auriga 18 (Au18) from the Auriga cosmological simulations, we find that the proto-Galaxy population ([Fe/H]$\lesssim-1.4$) is highly centrally concentrated within the Galactocentric distance $r_{\rm gc}\lesssim15$ kpc, and forms a dispersion-supported structure with negligible rotation.
-The spatial and chemo-dynamical properties of observed proto-Galaxy population closely match those of the metal-poor stars in Au18.
-Considering Au18 as an analog of the MW, we propose a new scenario in which the formation of the proto-Galaxy is linked, for the first time, to episodes of high-$z$ ($z\gtrsim3$) gas compaction, blue-nugget phases, and quenching processes.
-This framework provides a unified physical picture for the first $\sim$1-2 Gyr of the MW's evolution, bridging local fossil records with future studies of early star-forming galaxies.
+We construct the currently largest 3D map of inner-Galaxy metal-poor giants by combining several narrow/medium-band photometric surveys, reaching metallicities down to $\mathrm{[Fe/H]}\sim-3.5$.
+Our final sample contains 5,095,676 giants, including 1,717,610 stars with $\mathrm{[Fe/H]}<-1$.
+Across $-4\le \mathrm{[Fe/H]}<-1$, the density distribution reveals a centrally concentrated, flattened spheroidal component extending to $r_{\rm gc}\sim15$ kpc, together with a prominent overdensity near $X\sim-5$ kpc that is dominated by metal-poor stars on disklike orbits, with a kinematically hot background also present.
+The selection-function-corrected metallicity distribution function shows a distinct, very metal-poor component around $\mathrm{[Fe/H]}\sim-2.7$ that becomes most prominent at 1~$<r_{\rm gc}<$~3 kpc.
+Stars with $-3.5\lesssim\mathrm{[Fe/H]}\lesssim-1.4$ exhibit weak net rotation and low rotational support within $r_{\rm gc}<15$ kpc.
+Finally, we briefly note that the centrally enhanced very metal-poor component could be qualitatively consistent with one or more early dissipative build-up episodes (e.g., high-$z$ compaction/``blue-nugget'' phases) as one possible interpretation.

-\keywords{\uat{Milky Way Galaxy}{1054} --- \uat{Galactic archaeology}{2178} --- \uat{Milky Way evolution}{1052} --- \uat{Milky Way formation}{1053}}
+\keywords{Milky Way Galaxy (1054) --- Galactic archaeology (2178) --- Milky Way evolution (1052) --- Milky Way formation (1053)}